 ODBST Level 1 Statutory Policy: ALL Schools require this policy with no changes allowed to core text.
 No changes are necessary to personalise this with school name and branding, as this is a Trust level policy for use, without change, by all schools, except where a school contact is required as identified in the content of the policy.
 LGBs will note adoption in LGB meetings.
 Review will take place at Trust level, and schools will be notified of updates and review dates as necessary.

 Other related ODBST Child Protection and Safeguarding Policy

 policies and procedures: Admissions Policy

 SEN policy and Information report

 Behaviour Policy

 Exclusion Policy

 Anti-bullying Policy

 Whistleblowing Policy

 Disciplinary, Capability and Grievance

 Privacy notices

 Committee responsible: School Effectiveness Committee

+Committee responsible: School Effectiveness Committee

 Approved by: School Effectiveness Committee

-Date Approved: 22 nd November 2023
+Date Approved: November 2024

-Date for Next Review: Autumn term 2024
+Date for Next Review: Autumn term 2025